allen-best/SSW-215/README.md

 # SSW-215
-Repo for the SSW 215 final project.
+Kali and Wifi card drivers for use on the Raspberry PIs